mrjmc99/agfa-ei-client-error-reports/README.md

 4. **Email Sending**: Send email notifications with error report details.

-5. **ServiceNow Incident Creation**: Create incidents in ServiceNow with relevant details.
+5. **ServiceNow Ticket Creation**: Create Tickets in ServiceNow with relevant details.

-6. **Attachment Handling**: Attach the error report file to the created ServiceNow incident.
+6. **Attachment Handling**: Attach the error report file to the created ServiceNow Ticket.

 7. **Processing Loop**: The script processes each error report found in the source folder.